marizal-akib/marizal-akib/README.md

 - Description: A full-stack e-commerce platform built using React, Tailwind CSS, and Firebase for authentication.
 Powered by Express.js and MongoDB on the backend.
 Feel free to explore these projects and my code repositories.
 Let's connect and collaborate on exciting projects!

+### 🌱 Currently Exploring:

+- Learning about Next.js for enhanced React applications.
+- Exploring AI platforms like OpenAI for new project ideas.
+- Interest in delving into blockchain and smart contracts.

 <h2> Skills <img src = "https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width = 32px> </h2>

 <p align="center">